wagdav/thewagner.net/content/tech/2019-07-15-Concurrenty-without-magic.markdown

 patterns][ConcurrencyPatterns] to remember.
 We manipulate asynchronous computations as values and call library functions.
 This is possible because the [async library][Async] exposes generic and composable primitives and hides the complexity of thread management.
-Also the language provides us powerful combinators such as `fmap` for implementing our programs.
+Also the language provides powerful combinators such as `fmap` for implementing our programs.

 You can find the examples given here as [executable code on GitHub][GithubConcurrency].

-The motivation of this and [the previous post][PostConcurrency] came from the Go examples presented in [Rob Pike's Concurrency is Not Parallelism talk][GoConcurrency].
+The inspiration of this and [the previous post][PostConcurrency] came from the Go examples presented in [Rob Pike's Concurrency is Not Parallelism talk][GoConcurrency].